AlexMadrid-coder/I-pAI/ipai/README.md

-# i-pai README
+# ipai README

-This is the README for your extension "i-pai".
+This is the README for your extension "ipai".
 After writing up a brief description, we recommend including the following sections.

 ## Features